-Oil gains as global markets stabilize, U.S. dollar dips
+Oil rises as global markets stabilize, dollar slips

 OPEC and partners including Russia have agreed to cut their crude output by 1.8 million bpd for a second year, but U.S. production looks set to continue to grow.

-U.S. energy companies added 26 oil rigs looking for new production last week, boosting the count to 791, the highest since April 2015, energy services firm Baker Hughes said on Friday.
+U.S. energy companies added 26 oil rigs looking for new production last week, boosting the count to 791, the highest since April 2015, energy services company Baker Hughes said on Friday.

-"The increase over the last month has been driven primarily from private producers," U.S. bank Goldman Sachs said in a note.
-"Investor fear around greater U.S. oil production/lack of producer discipline has risen."
+"We stick to our bearish view and see more downside for oil prices.
+The U.S. shale boom shows strong momentum and U.S. inventory levels are set to increase seasonally over the coming weeks as refineries go into maintenance, which should challenge the still-prevalent market tightening narrative at least temporarily," Julius Baer head of macro and commodity research Norbert Ruecker said in a note.

 PVM Oil Associates strategist Stephen Brennock said these are tough times for oil bulls.